Creating Your Own Callback

-In this page, we will show you how to create your own universal callback.
-Universal callbacks are callbacks which are not specific to a particular solver.
-In that sense, they are generic and can be used with any solver.
+In this page, we see how to create your own universal callback.
+Universal callbacks are callbacks which are not specific to a particular optimizer.
+In that sense, they are generic and can be used with different optimizers without any modification.

 Creating your own callback can useful if you want to create a callback that is not included in the default set of callbacks implemented in idol.
 If you are looking for quick and easy-to-use callbacks for separating user cuts or lazy constraints, you can refer to this page.

 Creating your callback is done by creating a sub-class of the Callback class and overriding the Callack::operator() method.
-It is this method that will be called by the solver at each iteration.
+It is this method that will be called by the solver whenever an incumbent is found.

 Note, however, that callbacks cannot be given “as-is” to an optimizer but must be passed through a CallbackFactory.
 A callback factory is a class whose role is to create a new callback object whenever it is needed.
 Every callback factories must be a child (or little child) of the CallbackFactory class.